 - Drink freshly made green juice from medicinal leaves picked from the garden.

 - Walk in the fresh air on earth with your naked feet.
 Discharge your stress to the ground.
 Upkeep your natural skeletal muscles and spine undistorted.

 - Brush your teeth with an electronic toothbrush.
 We use Ayurvedic Dantakaranti toothpaste.

 Enjoy the Precious Meal of the Day!
 Eat Your Breakfast.

-Adding nutritious and healthy breakfasts can add to improve your blood sugar management to type 2 diabetes sufferers.
-This is a great lifestyle change for the better.
-If you were not already eating breakfast, you can add anytime to your diabetes management routine.
-You always can change your recipes and ingredients to get them healthier at your personal level.
+Nutritious and healthy breakfasts can improve blood sugar management for people with type 2 diabetes.
+This is a significant lifestyle change for the better.
+If you were not already eating breakfast, add it to the meals at any time to your diabetes management routine.
+You can always change your recipes and ingredients to get them healthier at your level.
 That does not replace your workout or daily activities.
 It adds to the sustained management of blood sugar.

 10 Breakfast Recipes from Authentic Ingredients- Tailor the Menu for Sugar Management

-Breakfast is an ideal combination of these to address the nutrition of your body (previous post).
+Breakfast is an ideal combination to address your body’s nutrition (previous post).

 - whole grain